iXab3r/EyeAuras.Wiki/YoloEase/getting-started.md

 title: Getting Started
 description: CVATAAT: Your Quick Guide
 published: true
-date: 2024-03-26T22:46:57.605Z
+date: 2024-03-26T22:53:00.618Z
 tags:
 editor: markdown
 dateCreated: 2023-10-29T19:14:56.548Z
 ---

-## Why Use YoloEase
+# YoloEase
-Using ML for game bots can make them smarter.
-Object detection and classification help bots recognize in-game items better.
-But starting with ML can be tough.
-That's where YoloEase comes in.
+is a tool that automates Yolo 8+ training process.
+It can leverage annotation capabilities of [CVAT](https://www.cvat.ai/) (any server will work, by default it uses [unofficial](https://cvat.eyeauras.net/) instance but you can change it at any time).
+Wiki is located here - https://wiki.eyeauras.net/en/YoloEase/getting-started

-> The tool is currently in early-alpha stage.
+> The tool is currently in early alpha stage.
 Any [feedback](https://wiki.eyeauras.net/en/contacts) is highly appreciated {.is-warning}

 ## Let's Get Started